Portfolio-Projects42/front-end-projects/docs-projects/guides/dev-server/using-plugins.md

 ## Babel

 When doing buildless development you want compilers to be as fast as possible.
 That's why we recommend esbuild for common transformatons like TS, JSX, and modern JS.
-[See our guide](./typescript-and-jsx.md) to learn more about how to set this up.
+[See my guide](./typescript-and-jsx.md) to learn more about how to set this up.

 If you need to use babel because of a specific plugin, you can use `@rollup/plugin-babel`.
 In this example we use babel with the JSX plugin for preact: